Misterfun88/Image-SegM-Pro/README.md

     1a.
 Identify pairs of neighboring segments for each of the 1 to K superpixels.\
     1b.
 Compute average RGB values for every segment.\
     1c.
 For every pair of neighboring segments, calculate the euclidean distance using the average of RGB values.\
     1d.
-Merge the two segments that show the shortest RGB euclidean
+Merge the two segments that show the shortest RGB euclidean distance.\